lgibelli/singularity-docs/index.rst

 Overview
 ~~~~~~~~

-When Singularity ‘swaps’ the host operating system for the one inside
+When Singularity `swaps’ the host operating system for the one inside
 your container, the host file systems becomes inaccessible.
 But you may
 want to read and write files on the host system from within the
 container.
 To enable this functionality, Singularity will bind